Lab Policy

 Introduction

-The introduction section should largely state the purpose of the report.
-That is, it should explain the why and the goal of the report.
+The introduction section should state the purpose of the report.
+It should explain the why and the goal of the report.
 It should very briefly mention what data and models will be used.

 Methods

-The methods section should describe what you did.
+The methods section should describe what you did and how you did it.
 We will break the methods section into two subsections.

 Data